A: Yes. Classes run from morning to evening, and we will work with you to place your child in a class that works for your schedule.

 A: Yes!
 We can work with you to create a cohort of similar level readers that meet online together.

 A: Savvy Reading is a year-round program with the most common US holidays off and two holiday weeks off.
 The monthly pricing was set with these holidays in mind, so instead of lowering the monthly price for holidays, including in November and December, all months are slightly lower in price than they otherwise would be.
-Savvy follows a school calendar in the sense that from September to the following August, we focus on introducing and practicing standards-aligned content for a given grade level.
-May-August is typically a time of preparation to start the next year’s content strong.
+Savvy follows a school calendar in the sense that the program recognizes the holidays listed below.
+However, we will meet your reader at the appropriate level rather than being confined to a specific grade level in a given year.

-Here are the holidays Savvy Reading takes off: Labor Day, Veterans Day, Thanksgiving week, Christmas week, New Year’s Day, MLK Day, President’s Day, Memorial Day, Independence Day.
+Here are the holidays Savvy Reading takes off: Labor Day, Thanksgiving week, Christmas week, New Year’s Day, MLK Day, President’s Day, Memorial Day, Independence Day.

 A: Providing a strong foundation in reading is no small task.
 We recommend 6-12 months as the minimum amount of time it will take for Savvy Reading to help most children 1) build a strong foundation of reading capabilities, 2) develop a lasting confidence in their reading skills, and 3) realize a love of reading that comes from positive, engaging experiences over time.

 A: Savvy Reading’s curriculum is built with 3 sessions per unit as the core.
-It’s okay if your child cannot attend 3 or 4 sessions every week.
+It’s okay if your child cannot attend all 4 sessions every week.
 Repetition is built into each unit so readers have multiple exposures to new topics.

 A: Savvy readers are grouped by ability rather than by age or school grade level.
 If your child is ready to learn at a first grade reading level, select first grade.

 A: Savvy Reading groups are leveled by skills typically taught in a specific grade, but our readers are grouped by ability rather than age or school grade level.
-You can assess your reader’s level by using our At-Home Assessment, accessible via your account dashboard.
-Once your child is enrolled into a Savvy Reading group, we will provide additional support to be sure it is the right fit.
+We have a placement assessment that you can work through with your child that helps us find the right level.
+Once that is completed, we look for confirmation from you that the level sounds right based on your experience with your child.
+Once your child is enrolled into a Savvy Reading group at the right level, we will provide additional support to be sure it is the right fit.

 A: Yes!
 Our curriculum and each of our lessons are designed by well qualified, experienced teachers to align with Common Core State Standards.